The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Email metrics that an organization should track related to nonprofit email deliverability and engagement, which are listed below

-• Bounce rate refers to the ability of your emails to successfully reach subscribers’ inboxes, similar to nonprofit email deliverability.
+• Bounce rate refers to how many of your emails successfully reach subscribers’ inboxes, similar to nonprofit email deliverability.
 If you have a high bounce rate, that means your messages aren’t being delivered.
-To increase your deliverability and correct their email addresses, reach out to supporters via other methods or conduct email appends.
+To increase your deliverability, reach out to supporters via methods other than email or conduct email appends.

 • Open rate is the percentage of recipients who open your email.
 This tells you whether your subject lines and timing are effective.